A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Introduction

-One way to validate our understanding of structural properties is to use hypergraph generators (or hypergraph generative models).
-In essence, if we can implement our understanding into generators capable of reproducing specific observed patterns, then our understanding becomes a plausible potential explanation for what is observed.
+Hypergraph generators (or hypergraph generative models), are useful for validating our understanding of structural properties.
+By reproducing observed patterns, mechanisms in these models offer plausible explanations for real-world patterns.
 For this reason, coupled with the prevalence of hypergraph structural patterns, hypergraph generators have been attracting increasing attention in recent studies~\citep{do2020structural,lee2021hyperedges,benson2018sequences,gallo2023higher}.
 These generators successfully produce synthetic hypergraphs that reproduce specific patterns observed in real-world hypergraphs, thereby offering valuable insights for understanding and predicting the structures of hypergraphs.
 Such synthetic hypergraphs are also valuable for simulating and evaluating hypergraph algorithms, especially in situations where collecting or tracking real-world hypergraphs is impractical.
 Moreover, these generators can be used to create anonymized datasets (specifically, synthetic datasets that are structurally close to a given dataset), as has been widely done on graph data~\citep{murphy2010introducing}.